1 Kings 18:4-5

 Jessica spit her bite on the ground.
 “Biah!”

-He rubbed his neck and dropped his jaw toward Yedidah.
-Instead of showing this child why she could not be part of the action, he was including her in the planning
+He rubbed his neck.
+Instead of showing this child why she couldn’t be part of the action, he had reasoned with her as if they were planning together.

 Ruthie took her mother’s arm and placed her pear stick in Jessica’s fingers.
 “Right.
 We don’t know who to trust.
 So, we shouldn’t ask anyone to help.
-We should do like Samuel.”1 She stared up into Jessica’s face.
+We should do like Samuel.”i She stared up into Jessica’s face.
 “Remember, what Daddy told us?
 The Lord said, ‘I will send a man.’
-So Samuel didn’t ask anybody to help.
-He pulled a pomegranate off the tree.
+So Samuel, instead of asking for help, pulled a pomegranate off the tree.
 Then while he’s getting juice in his beard, up walks Saul and saves the people from the Philistines.”
 She shifted her gaze to Obadiah and then to Zak.
 “If the Lord can send someone to save the whole nation, can’t he find helpers to feed men in a cave?”

 Obadiah let the prickly pear dangle in his fingers as he looked open-mouthed from Ruthie to Jessica.